 Incorporates recent developments in curriculum and instructional techniques for planning and teaching mathematical concepts and skills to students at the secondary level with special needs.
-Emphasizes the development, use, and adaptation of manipulatives, visual aids, technology, and other appropriate supportive materials to enhance the conceptional understanding of mathematics by students with special needs.
-Intended for secondary education majors who will be working with special needs students at the secondary level in a variety of settings.
+Emphasizes the development, use, and adaptation of manipulatives, visual aids, technology, and other appropriate supportive materials to enhance the conceptual understanding of mathematics by students with special needs.
+Intended for secondary level in a variety of settings.
 May not be taken by secondary mathematics education majors.
 Offered once a year.